ThoughtWorksInc/DeepLearning.scala/README.md

       }
     }

-    // Without new keyword `new`, you have the magic version of `Future` constructor,
+    // Without the keyword `new`, you have the magic version of `Future` constructor,
     // which enables the magic postfix `await`. val sleep10seconds = Future {
       var i = 0